Schiffels-Popgen/MICROSCOPE-processing-pipeline/README.md

 ## Available scripts in approximate order of operation
 ```
 .
 ├── seqIds2Eager2.sh                   ## Wrapper that applies query_pandora_for_data.R to each unprocessed sequencing batch
+├── merge_data_from_identical_twins.sh ## If identical individuals are flagged for a batch, creates the required symlinks and updates the TSV to duplicate and merge individual data.
 ├── query_pandora_for_data.R           ## Queries PANDORA to collect sample, library and sequencing information in an TSV
 ├── run_Eager.sh                       ## Wrapper that runs/resumes eager for each unprocessed sequencing run
 ├── MICROSCOPE.config                  ## Configuration file for eager runs. contains all parameters for the eager runs
 ├── create_preliminary_reports.sh      ## Wrapper that knits the preliminary report for each newly processed eager run
 ├── make_poseidon_packages.sh          ## Makes a poseidon package per batch using info form PANDORA and the batch genotypes
-├── site_ids_to_names.R            ## Queries PANDORA for site Ids and names and creates an auxilliary file
+├── site_ids_to_names.R                ## Queries PANDORA for site Ids and names and creates an auxillary file
 ├── plink_mds
 │   ├── west_eurasian_poplist.txt      ## List of West Eurasian populations for forging the pca package.
 │   ├── forge_pca_package.sh           ## Create forge list and forge PCA poseidon package.
 │   └── plink_pca.sh                   ## Use plink to calculate pairwise distances between all individuals.
 ├── automated_analysis.nf              ## Nextflow pipeline for each analysis that needs to be ran per batch.
 ├── create_long_reports.sh             ## Wrapper that knits the extended preliminary report for each newly processed eager run
 └── project_reports
     ├── assets
     │   └── bg_annotation.txt          ## Annotation info for west Eurasian bg PCA pops.
     ├── knit_preliminary_report.R      ## Finds the correct input files to knit the preliminary report for a batch
     ├── preliminary_report.Rmd         ## The preliminary report template file
     ├── knit_long_report.R             ## Finds the correct input files to knit the extended preliminary report for a batch
     └── long_report.Rmd                ## The extended preliminary report template file

 ```

 ## seqIds2Eager2.sh
 Requires no command-line arguments.
 Will read sequence IDs from each file from the sequencing batch directory and run `query_pandora_for_data.R` on any batch files that have not yet been process, or have been updated since processing.
+If a duplicate individual/identical twin annotation file exists for a batch, `merge_data_from_identical_twins.sh` is applied to the created TSV.

 #### query_pandora_for_data.R
 ```